Libraries in Cardiff: Grangetown

 Grangetown Hub (Hyb Grangetown) is located in the southern district of Grangetown.

-The Hub opened in 2006 on a former car park at a cost of £750,000, incorporating a bright open area.
+The hub opened in 2006 on a former car park at a cost of £750,000, incorporating a bright open area.
 The original Victorian library serving Grangetown dates from the 20th century and was renovated into 13 apartments after being bought by renovators after its closure in 2006, saving the building from demolition.

 Grangetown Hub has been praised by the Welsh Assembly Heritage Minister for its wide variety of materials in the languages of the different ethnic groups living in the area.

 PCs are available with free internet access in the library.
 There is a Citizens Advice Bureau service as well as a housing and benefit service.
 There is a Community Room where various groups can meet, such as Grangetown Community Concern, Grangetown Historical Society and Age Concern.

 Llandaff North

 Llandaff North and Gabalfa Library (Llyfrgell Ystum Taf a Gabalfa) is situated in Gabalfa, in the north of Cardiff.
 It is part of the same building as Llandaff North Day Centre on Gabalfa Avenue.

-The library opened in the 1970s, and had been closed from November 2007 until March 2008 for a £170,000 refurbishment which included upgrading the entrance lobby, fitting new flooring and replacing furniture and shelving.
+The library opened in the 1970s.
+It was closed from November 2007 until March 2008 for a £170,000 refurbishment which included upgrading the entrance lobby, fitting new flooring and replacing furniture and shelving.

 The library offers fiction, non-fiction, talking books for adults, and a separate section for children and teenagers.
 The latest addition is a selection of DVDs for children and teenagers.
 Community information, a reference section for adults, a magazine exchange, and a photocopier are all available.
-There are 10 PCs with full Internet access, including 2 adult only PCs and 2 child only PCs, as well as use of self-help Internet guides such as the BBC's Webwise CDRom - and books on how to access the net.
-Storytimes, the Book Start project and a reading group are amongst the services offered at the library.
+There are 10 PCs with full Internet access, including two adult only PCs and two child only PCs, as well as use of self-help Internet guides such as the BBC's Webwise CDRom, and books on how to access the net.
+Storytimes, the Book Start project and a reading group are also offered at the library.

 Llanedeyrn

 Powerhouse Library Hub (Llyfrgell a Hyb Llanedeyrn) was situated in the Maelfa shopping centre in Llanedeyrn, in eastern Cardiff, but has now moved to a new extension on the Powerhouse.

-The library has 7 PCs for public use, one of which is reserved for children and all have free Internet access.
+The library has seven PCs for public use, one of which is reserved for children; all have free Internet access.
 Sources of information include noticeboards, leaflets, local and national newspapers and the Internet.
 During term time the library holds a storytime with craft and rhymes for pre-school children.
 There are storytimes for older children during the school holidays.